Payroll at Risk: Detecting Fraud in a Hybrid and AI-Driven World - Recorded Webinar

 In addition to his client responsibilities, Edward lectured extensively to law enforcement groups, the federal and provincial government, peers in the accounting field, law firms and other professional organizations and has authored numerous articles, on fraud and forensic accounting topics.

-How to access your session:
+How to access your recorded webinar:

 Upon completion of this 60-minute webinar, you will be able to: